TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    .. method:: create_decimal(num)

-      Creates a new Decimal instance from *num* but using *self* as context.
+      Creates a new Decimal instance kutoka *num* but using *self* as context.
 Unlike the :class:`Decimal` constructor, the context precision, rounding method, flags, and traps are applied to the conversion.

       This is useful because constants are often given to a greater precision than is needed by the application.
-Another benefit is that rounding immediately eliminates unintended effects from digits beyond the current precision.
+Another benefit is that rounding immediately eliminates unintended effects kutoka digits beyond the current precision.
 In the following example, using unrounded inputs means that adding zero to a sum can change the result: